giusgal/autodiff/README.md

 ### Features
 - Forward Mode AD: Efficiently computes gradients and Jacobians for functions with a number of outputs larger than the number of inputs.
 - Reverse Mode AD: Ideal for computing gradients of functions where the number of inputs is much larger than the number of outputs.
-  - Arena allocator: An arena allocator is employed to speed up the computation of gradients and jacobians
+  - Arena allocator: An arena allocator is employed to speed up the computations.
 - Eigen Integration: The library specializes certain Eigen classes in order to let the user use Eigen's Vectors and Matrices of `Var` and `DualVar`.
 - Cuda Support: The forward mode implementation supports Cuda in order to accelerate the computation of gradients and jacobians.